Fishbiscuit/Sovryn-Total-Value-Acceleration/README.md

 Ethereum has about 82.7B USD locked (-29%) but making up 75.9% of the market BSC has 13.7B USD locked (-53%) and only makes up 12.6%.

 This paper focuses on growing a sustainable ecosystem for Sovryn in order to increase its TVL with the potential for explosive growth from its current TVL of 53M on 15th July.
+The recommendations are designed to be low effort and high impact so as to bootstrap the Sovryn ecosystem for success.
+Initiatives should be implementable within a 3 month timeframe.

 # 2. Contribution